 Rich imagery

 If you’d like to show the readers that what they’re looking at is a true horror story, feel free to use some shocking and outrageous images.
-First of all, this technique sends a clear, direct message of what is happening in the story.
+First, this technique sends a clear, direct message of what is happening in the story.
 No tricks or secret agendas.
-Let your readers feel uneasy from looking at the monster figure, blood, creepy limbs, etc.
+Let your readers feel uneasy from looking at the monster figure, blood, creepy limbs, forest in shadows, etc. Ready or not, take a look at these horrifying book covers.

 Focus on the face